awsdocs/aws-iot-docs/developerguide/jobs-devices.md

 + `$aws/things/MyThing/jobs/jobId/get/accepted`
 + `$aws/things/MyThing/jobs/jobId/get/rejected`

- If you are using Code\-signing for AWS IoT your device code must verify the signature of your code file\.
+ If you are using code signing for AWS IoT your device code must verify the signature of your code file\.
 The signature is in the job document in the `codesign` property\.
 For more information about verifying a code file signature, see [Device Agent Sample](https://github.com/aws/aws-iot-device-sdk-js#jobsAgent)\.

 ### Device workflow<a name="jobs-workflow-device-online"></a>